voxpupuli/puppet-autofs/Readme.md

 * -user,rw,soft,intr,rsize=32768,wsize=32768,tcp,nfsvers=3,noacl server.example.com:/path/to/home/shares
 ```

-Currently, the defined type requires all parameters to build the autofs config,
+The defined type requires all parameters, except direct and execute, to build the autofs config.
-however, support for more granular control is in active development.
+The direct and execute parameters allow for the creation of indirect mounts, see the Parameters section for more information on the defaults for direct and execute.

 In hiera, there's a `autofs::mounts` class you can configure, for example:
 ```yaml